mohammadrad81/completely-fair-scheduler/README.md

 - 4-children cluster (parent node is RED) splits into 2-children cluster and 3-children cluster: split, and insert grandparent node into parent cluster

 ## DELETION

-**Deletion from 2-3-4 tree**

-- transfer, and done
-- fuse, and done or delete parent node from parent cluster

 **Deletion from red-black tree**